asmeurer/brown-water-python/docs/tokens.md

 `tok_name` dictionary to get the name of a token type.
 The exact integer value could change between Python versions, for instance, if new tokens are added or removed (and indeed, in recent versions of Python, they have).
-In the examples below, the token number shown in the output is the number from Python 3.8 (except in the examples that do not run in Python 3.8).
-I note this only for
+In the examples below, the token number shown in the output is the number from Python 3.9.
-clarity: one should always use the token variable names and never use the integer value of a token directly.

 The reason the token types are represented this way is that the actual tokenizer used by the Python interpreter is not the `tokenize` module; it is a